MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 3. Select **Get updates**

 ### Scan for and install all Windows Updates

-After migrating to Windows 10 Professional or Windows 10 Enterprise, there may be servicing and feature updates available for you to install.
+After migration, there may be servicing and feature updates available for you to install.

 - Go to **Settings** > **Update & Security** > and then select **Check for updates**.
 - If there are any updates, install them, reboot, and then repeat the process until you see the following notification: